Cloudslab/iFogSim1/README.md

 # fogsim
 A Toolkit for Modeling and Simulation of Resource Management Techniques in Internet of Things, Edge and Fog Computing Environments

+## IMPORTANT
+Please check the `improv` branch for latest changes.
+Master branch has been left intact until complete testing.

 ## How to run iFogSim ?

 * Create a Java project in Eclipse.